resir014/resir014.xyz/src/content/posts/article/2018-07-06-redux-4-plus-typescript/index.md

 To demonstrate this post, we're going to build a simple app.
 We're going to create a website which pulls data from the [OpenDota API](https://docs.opendota.com/), and display information about certain heroes and professional teams.
 This will also demonstrate how to structure your stores for each feature/module in a Redux-enabled app.

+## TL;DR

+If you want to jump straight to the examples, I've also published a sample project in GitHub, based on the feedback from my previous post.
+Click [here](https://github.com/resir014/react-redux-typescript-example) to go there.

 ---

 ## Directory structure